'Miracle on 47th St.' provides Christmas meals

-KANSAS CITY, Missouri (KMOV ) -- The coronavirus pandemic forced many to scale back their holiday traditions, but only increased the need for help and food.
+KANSAS CITY, MO (KCTV) – The coronavirus pandemic forced many to scale back their holiday traditions, but only increased the need for help and food.

 Feeding America estimates 50 million people could experience food insecurity by the end of the year.